-The National Longitudinal Transition Study-2 also saw that the more time students spent in a general education classroom resulted in fewer disruptive behavior referrals, fewer school absences, and better employment and independent living results after high school.
+The National Longitudinal Transition Study-2 also saw that the more time students spent in a general education classroom resulted in fewer disruptive behavior referrals, fewer school absences, and better employment and Supports brought into the home focused on skill building and preparing for greater independence. results after high school.

 More friendships and a better sense of belonging will make a big difference for a child and could result in much better behavior and even more excitement and willingness to go to school.